Forest gate community school 3

 Nationally standardised summative assessments

 Homework is focused on improving our students’ long-term memory.
 All homework builds upon the long-term retention of information and is linked to a memory key objective in the DPR.
+Homework is set through the DPR.

 • For all years 7, 8 and 9: homework is explicitly linked to a DPR memory key objective (MKO).